How to become a Paramedic/medic in Australia

 - You can use the HLT51020 – Diploma of Emergency Heath Care to apply to study the Bachelor of Paramedic Science degree at university.

-- By applying directly to university and studying a Bachelor of Paramedic Science, or
+- The second is by applying directly to university and studying a Bachelor of Paramedic Science.

 Benefits of completing a diploma first: